Suwałki: 17th century

 The village was founded by Camaldolese monks, who in 1667 were granted the area surrounding the future town by the Grand Duke of Lithuania and the King of Poland John II Casimir.
 Soon afterwards the monastic order built its headquarters in Wigry, where a monastery and a church were built.

-The new owners of the area started rapid economic exploitation and development of the forests; they brought enough settlers (mainly from overpopulated Masovia) to build several new villages in the area.
+The new owners of the area started rapid economic exploitation and development of the forests; they brought enough settlers (mainly from an overpopulated Masovia) to build several new villages in the area.
 Also, production of wood, lumber, tar and iron ore was started.
 The village was first mentioned in 1688; two years later it was reported to have just two houses.

 18th century

 However, the growth of the village was fast and by 1700 it was split into Lesser and Greater Suwałki.
 The village was located almost exactly in the center of Camaldolese estates and lay on the main trade route linking Grodno and Merkinė with Königsberg.

 In 1710 King Augustus II the Strong granted the village a privilege to organize fairs and markets.
 Five years later, in 1715, the village was granted town rights by the grand master of the order, Ildefons.
 The town was divided into 300 lots for future houses and its inhabitants were granted civil rights and exempted from taxes for seven years.
 In addition, the town was granted 18.03 km2 of forest that was to be turned into arable land.
-On May 2, 1720, the town rights were approved by King August II, and the town was allowed to organize one fair a week and four markets a year.
+On 2 May 1720 the town rights were approved by King August II, and the town was allowed to organize one fair a week and four markets a year.
 In addition, a coat of arms was approved, depicting Saint Roch and Saint Romuald.

 After the Partitions of Poland in 1795, the area was annexed by Prussia.
 In 1796 the monastery in Wigry was dissolved and its property confiscated by the Prussian government.
 The following year a seat of local powiat authorities was moved to the town, as well as a military garrison.
 By the end of the 18th century, Suwałki had 1,184 inhabitants and 216 houses.
 A large part of the population was Jewish.